jsevamo/CesiumDemo/README.md

    You can click on them to get more information provided by the API.
 4. Use the dropdown menu to query for other type of labels, like hotels or parks.
 5. I found the Photorealistic Google 3D Tileset under a curated dataset inside Cesium ion.
 This renders the whole globe just like an instance of Google maps would.
-   You can use the "Switch to Google 3D Tiles" button to load a viewer on the fly that will switch to the Google 3D tileset.
+   You can use the "Switch to Google 3D Tiles" button to load a simple viewer on the fly with no labels that will switch to the Google 3D tileset.
-6. Use the "Switch to ArcGIS Data - 3D New York" button to go back to the ArcGIS viewer.
+6. Use the "Switch to ArcGIS Data - 3D New York" button to go back to the ArcGIS viewer with data labels.
 You can toggle back and forth.
 While I'm aware I could have used just one viewer to display the data, I figured I'd add this small switching feature just for fun :)

 ## Steps to Run the Project Locally